mailpile/Mailpile/CONTRIBUTING.md

 * Please feel free to contribute documentation to
   [our wiki](https://github.com/mailpile/Mailpile/wiki).

-* If you would like some guidance, join the #mailpile channel on IRC or file an issue with your questions.
+* If you would like some guidance, join the #mailpile channel on IRC (Freenode) or file an issue with your questions.

 * If you added a new page or made major major changes to an existing page, please file [a new issue requesting a review](https://github.com/mailpile/Mailpile/issues/new)